-2.63.3 First-year undergraduates may register for and receive at most 60 credit units in the fall term and 63 credit units in the spring term (excluding ROTC credit units).
-Individual exceptions to circumvent technical difficulties may be granted upon petition to the Committee on Academic Performance.
+2.63.3 First-year undergraduates may register for and receive at most 54 credit units in the fall term and 57 credit units in the spring term (excluding ROTC credit units).

 2.70 Theses

 2.71 Specifications relating to the format of theses and information concerning copyright of theses shall be published annually by the Director of Libraries as prescribed by the Committee on Graduate School Policy for graduate theses and by the Committee on the Undergraduate Program for undergraduate theses.